-In a size similar to a small commercial aircraft without wings, Hyperloop’s pressurized capsules float on a frictionless magnetic cushion within the tubes.
+Similar in size to a small commercial aircraft without wings, hyperloop’s pressurized capsules levitate on a near-frictionless magnetic field within the tubes.

-Our capsules are engineered and designed for ultra-high speeds by using cutting-edge composite materials and safety features.
-HyperloopTT has developed a new fuselage skin called Vibranium™.
-Built with carbon-fiber and embedded sensors, this smart material transmits critical information regarding temperature, stability, integrity and more, all wirelessly and instantly.
+Our capsules are engineered and designed for ultra-high speeds using cutting-edge composite materials and safety features.
+HyperloopTT developed a smart material with embedded sensors in the carbon-fiber fuselage skin for instant wireless monitoring of temperature, stability, and integrity.

 The HyperloopTT system has a low implementation cost compared to other high-speed transportation methods.
-As a civil infrastructure project covering long distances, there will be segments that are above ground, at grade, and below ground, optimizing the specific local conditions.
+As a civil infrastructure project covering long distances, there will be segments that are above ground, at grade, and below ground, optimized to meet unique local conditions.

-Our station is designed around the passenger.
-Every moment along the HyperloopTT journey is engineered to deliver a frictionless experience with digital ticketing, biometric check-in, wayfinding, and an on-demand boarding system.
+The HyperloopTT station is designed around the passenger.
+Every moment along the journey is engineered to deliver a frictionless experience with digital ticketing, biometric check-in, wayfinding, and an on-demand boarding system.